mincong-h/mincong-h.github.io/_posts/2018-07-21-improve-the-search-presence.md

 standardized format for providing information about a page and classifying the page content.

-You can use Google [Structured Data Testing Tool][sd-testing] to test an existing page by giving their URLs, fix the errors and warnings based on Google's feedback:
+You can use [Rich Results Test - Google Search Console][sd-testing] to test an existing page by giving their URLs, fix the errors and warnings based on Google's feedback: